Optimize Kafka Streams Topologies in Confluent Platform

 streams.start();

-But all three repartition topics will contain virtually the same data, so two of the three repartition topics are redundant.
+But all three repartition topics contain virtually the same data, so two of the three repartition topics are redundant.
 With optimizations enabled, Kafka Streams removes the repartitioning from the two KStream.groupByKey() calls and the single KStream.join() call and uses one repartition topic immediately after the KStream.selectKey(), which reduces the repartition topic load from three to one.